yegor256/blog/_drafts/metric.md

 This metric will help you understand your position in the team before the end of the year, when it's too late.
-Just see how often the boss is texting to Jeff and you will know where you are standing.
+Just see how often the boss is texting Jeff and you will know where you are standing.
 No matter what Jeff is working on, what is the quality of his code, what is the value of his contribution---these things are less important than the traffic of messages your common boss is sending to him.